Sales cut-off times vary by one to two hours before the drawings on Wednesday and Saturday evenings, depending on the selling jurisdiction.

 Unclaimed prizes are kept by the lottery jurisdiction.
 If a Grand Prize goes unclaimed, the money must be returned to all lotteries in proportion to their sales for the draw run.
 The lotteries then distribute the money, based on their own jurisdiction's laws, to other lottery games or to their jurisdiction's general fund, or otherwise as required by law.

 Every jurisdiction has its own law on winners remaining anonymous.
 Some jurisdictions are required by law to provide the winner's name, city of residence, game won and prize amount to any third party that requests the information.
 Other jurisdictions allow winners to create trusts to shield their names from the public, or otherwise claim prizes anonymously.
 Check with your lottery to see if taking a photo of the winner is required and what its rules are on prize claims.
 Even if you keep your identity secret from the media and the public, you will have to be known to the lottery so officials can confirm you are eligible to play and win, as well as other legal requirements.

-A Powerball jackpot winner may choose to receive their prize in 30 payments over 29 years or a lump-sum payment.
+A Powerball jackpot winner may choose to receive their prize as an annuity, paid in 30 graduated payments over 29 years, or a lump-sum payment (cash option).
+For the annuity, the annual payments increase by 5%.
 The cash value option, in general, is the amount of money required to be in the jackpot prize pool, on the day of the drawing, to fund the estimated jackpot annuity prize.
 The advertised jackpot annuity and cash value are estimates until ticket sales are final, and for the annuity, until the Multi-State Lottery Association takes bids on the purchase of securities.

 Federal and jurisdictional income taxes apply to both jackpot prize options.